Sudokamikaze/rom-buildscripts/README.md

 ROOT=         | Enabling root(For LineageOS)
-MON=          | Starting mon_all in quite mode, need sudo BLOCK_BASED_OTA=| This option called by build_rom and this disable block based,leave it to false CURRENTDEVICE= | Current device(Supported taoshan and grouper) HAVEBATTERY=| mon_all.sh will display current battery charge level CRITPERCENT=| When charge level reach this value laptop will shutdown CRITTEMP=| Critical temperature for HDD(if script reach this value PC will shutdown) CHECKTIME=| How often script check temperature and charge level
+MON=          | Starting mon_all in quite mode, need sudo BLOCK_BASED_OTA=| This option called by build_rom and this disable block based,leave it to false CURRENTDEVICE= | Current device(Supported mako and grouper) HAVEBATTERY=| mon_all.sh will display current battery charge level CRITPERCENT=| When charge level reach this value laptop will shutdown CRITTEMP=| Critical temperature for HDD(if script reach this value PC will shutdown) CHECKTIME=| How often script check temperature and charge level

-This script support only taoshan and grouper if you want you can modify manifests and look in build_rom.sh source and modify it might work
+This script support only mako and grouper if you want you can modify manifests and look in build_rom.sh source and modify it might work

 if you want to switch build device open `config.buildscripts` and edit DEVICE section or run `./device_switcher.sh`